 Essential Edge AI with Renesas RZ/V2L is designed for engineers who need a practical understanding of deploying trained Neural Network models to constrained edge devices and includes creation and deployment of AI models with Renesas RZ/V2L high precision AI MPUs.

 From principles and procedures, to important rules and helpful tricks, the course enables attendees to appreciate the system’s perspective of embedding a deep learning model inference into an application and how to connect it to other parts of the system to make it useful.

 The practical side of the training is based around hypothetical Edge AI applications that step through the process from planning and pre-processing, to creating Neural Network models, right through to inferencing and deployment.
 These exercises comprise approximately 50% of class time.
 This is re-enforced with an hands-on extension session with a focus on AI model creation and deployment for accelerated image detection pipelines on the Renesas RZ/V2L platform.

-SPECIAL COURSE OFFER IN 2023
+SPECIAL COURSE OFFER